 Start at one end, and slowly roll using the silicon sheet, similar to how sushi is made.

-I love to serve my low-carb desserts with whipped cream with sweetener and a sprinkle of berries on top.
+I love to serve my low-carb desserts with whipped cream with sweetener and a sprinkle of fresh berries on top.

 This makes for an easy sugar-free dessert that my children love.